soroush-mim/Kohonen-self-organizing-map/README.md

 # Kohonen-self-organizing-map
-an implementation of kohonen self organizing map network from scratch
+In this project, I've implemented the Kohonen SOM network from scratch using NumPy.
+I also used it for dimensionality reduction on yalefaces dataset.

+report is in persian.